Lunesta Sleeping Pill Reviews and Ratings -- Based on Data From Over 300 Users

 Leaves bad taste in mouth

-Lunesta leaves a bitter or metallic-like taste in the mouth that often remains for as long as one is on the medication.
-Some users report that the taste goes away after time, possibly because they have gotten used to it.
-A few people report a loss in appetite because of the taste in their mouth.
-For more on this issue, see our article Lunesta Bad Taste in Mouth.
+that often remains for as long as one is on the medication.
+Some Lunesta users say that the taste goes away or becomes less noticeable over time, perhaps because they have gotten used to it.
+A few others report that they have come to like the taste it leaves in the mouth, comparing it to menthol.

 Anxiety / panic attacks